 Ahh Summer.
-The season of unending fruits in my kitchen and recipes (though watermelon sangria might be the new favorite!).
-I always have some sort of fruit in my house, but the variety and abundance of summer fruit is a different ballgame.
+The season of unending fruits in my kitchen and recipes (though watermelon sangria might be a favorite!).
+I always have some sort of fruit in our house, but the variety and abundance of summer fruit is a different ballgame.

-I made this watermelon sangria with sauvignon blanc wine for 4th of July.
+I first made this watermelon sangria with a sauvignon blanc wine for 4th of July years ago – 2014!
 I shared it with my sister and we both LOVED it.
 It’s so light and tasty – perfect for those hot summer days by the pool or in the comfort of air-conditioning!!

 I might be completely biased, but I think a summer sangria calls for a white or rosé wine.

-Watermelon juice can go for a pretty penny in the bottles are the store, but don’t think it’s difficult to make (or actually that expensive).
+Watermelon juice can go for a pretty penny at restaurants and stores but don’t think it’s difficult to make (or actually that expensive).